Huibin Hong

-Hui-bin Hong (희빈 홍씨; 1494–1581) was a royal consort of Jungjong of Joseon.
-She is known for exerting political influence by suppressing the Sarim faction in the Korean literati purges.
-She bore at least two sons, Prince Geumwon and Prince Bongseong.
-Although charged with treason during the first year of Injong of Joseon's reign, she was acquitted due to Jungjong's high favour towards her.
+Huibin Hong (27 May 1494 – 11 December 1581), or Concubine Hui, (Note: The literal translation of bin (빈; 嬪) is "concubine".
+Combined with the honorific title hui (희; 熙), the full meaning is "Splendid Concubine".) of the Namyang Hong clan, was a consort of Jungjong of Joseon.
+She is known for exerting political influence and suppressing the Sarim faction during the literati purges.
+She bore five sons, of whom only Prince Geumwon and Prince Bongseong survived to adulthood.
+Although charged with treason during the first year of King Injong's reign, she was acquitted due to Jungjong's high favor towards her.

 Biography

-Hong, born in 1494, was a member of the Namyang Hong clan and the daughter of Hong Kyŏngju, a key figure in the Jungjong coup.
-Following the coup, at the age of 13, she became a concubine of Jungjong of Joseon.
+Lady Hong, born in 1494, was a member of the Namyang Hong clan and the daughter of Hong Kyŏngju, a key figure in the Jungjong coup.
+Following the coup, at the age of 13, she became a concubine of King Jungjong.

 After entering the palace, she worked to maintain the king's favor and strengthen her father's power, passing along information about secret palace affairs.
-Under her father's direction, a leading member of the Hungu faction, she supported efforts to suppress the emerging Sarim faction in the Korean literati purges.
-This marked the first occurrence in Joseon history of a concubine exerting such political influence.
-She backed reforms such as the removal of false achievements from the register of merit subjects and played a role in the downfall of Cho Kwangjo and his supporters.
-She gave birth to Prince Kŭmwŏn and Prince Pongsŏng.
+Under her father's direction, a leading member of the Hungu faction, she supported efforts to suppress the emerging Sarim faction during the literati purges.
+This marked the first occurrence in Joseon history of a royal consort exerting such political influence.
+She backed reforms such as the removal of false achievements from the register of meritorious subjects, but also played a role in the downfall of Cho Kwangjo and his supporters.
+She gave birth to Prince Geumwon in 1513 and Prince Bongseong in 1528.

-In 1545, during the first year of Injong of Joseon's reign, she was implicated in a treason case connected to Yun Yŏhae and Yu Hŭiryŏng.
-It was ultimately dismissed out of respect for the late king's favour toward her.
+In 1545, during the first year of King Injong's reign, she was implicated in a treason case connected to Yun Yŏhae and Yu Hŭiryŏng.
+The charges were ultimately dismissed out of respect for the late king's favor towards her.
 She died in 1581.